Nrapendra786/garage-management-application/Readme.md

    docker-compose down

 ## Profiles:
-The project supports two profiles, and the commands to use them are as follows:
+This project supports two profiles, and the commands to use them are as follows:
   1) H2 database (active by default):
      mvn clean package -P h2db
   2) PostgreSQL database:
      mvn clean package -P postgresdb

 Note: Docker must be running.
 After executing docker-compose up -d, you can run the above command.